A Place for Mom

 1. Eat healthy

 Maintaining a healthy diet as you age is essential for living well.
-The digestive system slows down with age, so it becomes necessary to cook for nutrition and incorporate important vitamins and high-fiber foods — such as fruits, vegetables, and whole grains.
-Not only does adding fiber help seniors with maintaining a healthy diet, but it also can lower the risk of major health problems like stroke and heart disease.
+The digestive system slows down with age, so it becomes necessary to incorporate important vitamins and high-fiber foods — such as fruits, vegetables, and whole grains — into your loved one’s diet.
+Not only does adding fiber help seniors with maintaining a healthy diet, but it also can lower the risk of major health problems like stroke and heart disease.[01]

 Another health secret for seniors is to stay hydrated.
 Because they tend to generally feel less thirsty as they age, seniors are prone to dehydration.
 Make sure your loved one drinks plenty of water to stay energized and to avoid constipation and urinary tract infections.